-Invasive plant management is enforced by federal and provincial legislation, as well as through local bylaw.
-In the PRRD, there are two main pieces of legislation used to enforce invasive plants: the PRRD Invasive Plants Bylaw No. 2121, 2014, which is enforced on privately owned lands, and the Weed Control Act and its regulations, which is enforceable on publically and privately owned lands.
-It is the responsibility of the owner or occupier to control any listed invasive plants growing on their property.
+Invasive plant management is enforced by federal and provincial legislation, and through local bylaws.
+In the PRRD, there are two main pieces of legislation used to enforce invasive plants: the PRRD Invasive Plant Control Amendment Bylaw No. 2482, 2022, which is enforced on privately owned lands, and the

+Weed Control Act and its regulations, which are enforceable on both publicly and privately owned lands.
+The owner or occupier of real property must control any listed invasive plants on the property.